OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### history
 ### October 30, 2024
+- [x] BUGFIX: Unknown detected colours on app start and analysis is first action.
+    - Declare a shared instance of `ColourMapper` before any important view is loaded to populate `colourMap`.
 - [x] Set up Localization
 - [x] Localize at least 7 strings.
 - [x] Revisit colour grouper to first group by names and then by rgb.
 2 separate if statements.